Memory Consolidation: How the Brain Transforms Learning into Lasting Knowledge

 Some students may show particular difficulties with memory consolidation.

 Students reporting sleep difficulties may need support in improving sleep habits.
 For some, referral to health services may be appropriate.
-Teachers can accommodate by providing more distributed practice opportunities and reducing reliance on single learning episodes.
+Teachers can accommodate by providing more distributed practise opportunities and reducing reliance on single learning episodes.

 Students with attention challenges may have encoding difficulties that limit what enters consolidation.
 Strategies supporting attention during instruction indirectly support consolidation.